Tips for Successfully Building a New Home

 Here are some of the materials/items I strongly recommend for your project :

-rough-in of pipes for future central vacuum system
+- Rough-in of pipes for a future central vacuum system

 Install extra cable and phone jacks on each side of large rooms such as a family room so furniture can easily be arranged.

-Install bath exhaust fans in every bathroom to avoid moisture/mildew problems consider a generator transfer switch if you live in a rural area, you may only need it once or twice a year but most rural locations can't even get water when there is a power outage since your well pump requires power.
-Have the electrician connect the essentials such as furnace, well pump, a couple downstairs lights and a couple upstairs lights, refrigerator, kitchen outlets and microwave.
+Install bath exhaust fans in every bathroom to avoid moisture/mildew problems consider a generator transfer switch if you live in a rural area, you may only need it once or twice a year but most rural locations can't even get water when there is a power outage since your good pump requires power.
+Have the electrician connect the essentials such as a furnace, well pump, a couple of downstairs lights and a couple upstairs lights, refrigerator, kitchen outlets, and microwave.

 Curtain drains around the outside of your foundation, have your builder guarantee a dry basement.